inbo/protocolsource/CONTRIBUTING.md

 Installing the repository on your local drive:

--   go to the [protocols repository](https://github.com/inbo/protocols/) and press the `Clone` button
+-   go to the [protocolsource repository](https://github.com/inbo/protocolsource/) and press the `Clone` button
 -   copy the URL to the clipboard
 -   start RStudio and select `File -> New project -> Version Control -> Git` -\> paste the URL
--   `protocols` will be automatically suggested as project directory name (keep it that way)
+-   `protocolsource` will be automatically suggested as project directory name (keep it that way)
 -   In the field `Create project as subdirectory of` select a folder on your local disc (do *not* use a folder that google drive file stream synchronizes).
 For instance `C:/R/repositories`.
 -   Click OK

 You will now have a local clone of the remote repository as an RStudio project.
 The `.git` directory is used by the version control system (do not make changes in this directory).

-The same directories and files which can be seen on the [remote](https://github.com/inbo/protocols) will be copied to your local drive.
+The same directories and files which can be seen on the [remote](https://github.com/inbo/protocolsource) will be copied to your local drive.
-Whenever you want to work in the project, you need to open `protocols.Rproj` file to start the RStudio project.
+Whenever you want to work in the project, you need to open `protocolsource.Rproj` file to start the RStudio project.

 This RStudio project uses [renv](https://rstudio.github.io/renv/articles/renv.html) to manage R package dependencies.
 This ensures that different users have the same versions of packages installed.